xav-b/taskbook/build.md

 ### Next

-- Support estimates
+- Support estimates (is null for event currently)
 - ZSH Autocompletion (take example of the existing one)
-- Typescript and refactoring

 ### Fix behaviors